Kolyvagin systems of rank 0 and the structure of the Selmer group of elliptic curves over abelian extensions: Introduction

-In particular, theorem \ref{th:kur_par_intro} guarantees that the inequality cannot fail for two consecutive indices $i$.
-Using the strucure theorem for finitely generated modules over principal ideal domains, $H^1_{\FF^*}(\Q,T^*)$ is determined up to isomorphism by the ideals $\Theta_i$.
+In particular, Theorem \ref{th:kur_par_intro} guarantees that the equality between the ideal $\Theta_i$ and the $i^{\textrm{th}}$ Fitting ideal of the Selmer group cannot fail for two consecutive indices $i$.
+Using the structure theorem for finitely generated modules over principal ideal domains, there is enough information to compute all Fitting ideals of $H^1_{\FF^*}(\Q,T^*)^\vee$ and, therefore, it is determined up to isomorphism by the ideals $\Theta_i$.

-Although the quantities $\delta_n$ might seem abstract, they have an explicit and effectively computable formula in the case of the classical Selmer group of an elliptic curve.
+The quantities $\delta_n$ have an explicit and effectively computable formula in the case of the classical Selmer group of an elliptic curve.
 Assume $E$ is an elliptic curve defined over $\Q$ for which the absolute Galois group $G_\Q$ acts surjectively on the Tate module $T_pE$.
 In this case, M. Kurihara gave in \cite{Kur2012} a description of the structure of the Selmer group in terms of the following quantities, later known as Kurihara numbers:

-Here $\left[\frac{a}{n}\right]^+$ is the real part of the modular symbol, normalised by the Néron period, of the modular form associated to $E$ and $k_n$ is some natural number depending on $n$.
+Here $\left[\frac{a}{n}\right]^+$ is the real part of the modular symbol, normalised by the Néron period, of the modular form associated with $E$ and $k_n$ is some natural number depending on $n$.
 Similarly, one can define the ideals $\widetilde \Theta_i$ as the ones generated by the $\widetilde\delta_n$'s when $n$ runs through the square-free products of exactly $i$ primes in $\PP$.